tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 ### The getStaticProps function
 🏞️ getStaticProps function

 To fetch data for a static page when it is built, the `getStaticProps` function is used.
-The skeleton of the function looks like this.
+The skeleton of the function looks like this:

 ```tsx
 export default function Home(props: Props) { ... }